robin-rpr/calos/doc/clearly-run.rst

 .. _clearly run_overlay:

-Writeable overlay with :code:`--write-fake`
+Writeable overlay with :code:`--overlay`
 ===========================================

-If you need the image to stay read-only but appear writeable, you may be able to use :code:`--write-fake` to overlay a writeable tmpfs atop the image.
+If you need the image to stay read-only but appear writeable, you may be able to use :code:`--overlay` to overlay a writeable tmpfs atop the image.
 This requires kernel support.
 Specifically:

 1. To use the feature at all, you need unprivileged overlayfs support.
 This is